dawranliou/dawranliou.com/content/index.md

 You've found my personal website!
 Thank you for visiting!

-I'm a [Taiwanese][Taiwan] software developer currently based in California, USA.
+I'm a Taiwanese software developer currently based in California, USA.
 I enjoy playing tennis, drawing, reading books, and writing software.
 Programming languages and software development tools are my favorite topics to write on my [blog](/blog/), where you'll find lots of articles about